Taking a look at Okra Slime

 What is Okra slime anyway?

-Okra slime, is a pectin like substance, referred to as mucilage, is not unique.
+Okra slime, is a pectin like substance, referred to as mucilage, and is not unique in the plant world.
 Many Plants produce mucilage and some such as Aloe Vera, Okra, Irish Moss, Kelp (used to thicken ice cream), Psillium and many cacti and flax produce a lot.
 The gelling quality of these substances is due to the framework of links in the slime.
 A very small amount of dry mucilage will have a great deal of effect and be able to gel a large amount of water.

 Seeds use mucilage to capture water and aid in germination by keeping the seed moist.

 It is composed of complex sugars called exopolysacharrides and proteins called glycoproteins.
 Heat increases the viscosity so it's no illusion that cooking the Okra makes it more slimy.